gscontras/ESSLLI-2016/chapters/1-introduction.md

 ~~~~

+> **Exercises:**

+> 1. Explore what happens if you make the speaker *less* optimal.
+> 2. Add a new utterance.
+> 3. Check what would happen if 'some' literally meant some-but-not-all.

 In the [next chapter](2-pragmatics.html), we'll see how RSA models have been developed to model more complex aspects of pragmatic reasoning and language understanding.